Approved

 designated as a branch/functional group/division position via Command.
 If a Chief

-Officer has a designation (IE – Deputy Chief 5), they will utilize the unit officer
+Officer has a designation (EG – Deputy Chief 5), they will utilize the unit officer

 designation if they are riding the officer seat of that apparatus.